 It’s your job to find the thin line between carelessness and taking measured risks.

 Where can you bet on politics?

-Most of the bigger bookies have options for betting on politics.
-Some of the bookies have turned this into their specialty:
+Most of the bigger bookies OUTSIDE US have options for betting on politics.
+Some of the bookies have turned this into their speciality: